dblanchardDev/JinjaSQLTranspiler/UsingFormatTemplates.md

 Using a format template when writing the code for a database item allows for easy transition between various types of versions of the transpiled output: creation, replacing/altering, and debugging.

 ## Extending a Format Template
-In order fo the Jinja-SQL Transpiler to know what format template to use, add an [extend](https://jinja.palletsprojects.com/en/2.11.x/templates/#child-template) statement to the top of your file.
+In order for the Jinja-SQL Transpiler to know what format template to use, add an [extend](https://jinja.palletsprojects.com/en/2.11.x/templates/#child-template) statement to the top of your file.

 The statement is written as
 ```jinja